datacarpentry/image-processing/episodes/06-thresholding.md

 at a later time.
 That is what this block of code does:

 ~~~
-# save binary image; first find extension beginning
+# save binary image; first find beginning of file extension
 dot = filename.index(".")
 binaryFileName = filename[:dot] + "-binary" + filename[dot:]
 cv2.imwrite(binaryFileName, binary)
 ~~~
 {: .python}

-The program does a little bit of string manipulation to determine the filename to use when the binary image is saved.
+This code does a little bit of string manipulation to determine the filename to use when the binary image is saved.
 For example, if the input filename being processed is **trial-020.jpg**, we want to save the corresponding binary image as **trial-020-binary.jpg**.
 To do that, we first determine the index of the